 The good news is that treatment is available to help people with PD reduce OFF periods and maintain their best quality of life.

-This booklet can help explain OFF time to you and your care partner and give you information to communicate with your doctor about what you are experiencing, so you can receive optimal care and maintain your best quality of life.
+This booklet can help explain OFF time to you and your care partner and help you communicate with your doctor about what you are experiencing, so you can receive optimal care and maintain your best quality of life.